Graphic with new hire intent graphics

 Extract Leads from Source ⇒ Model your data (enrich, clean, synchronize & allocate) ⇒ Engage.

-After implementing your first intent, you would like to repeat the process for other business-friendly momentums: employee growth, fundraising, etc. That’s where a tool like Cargo does magic for you, allowing you to define dedicated data models for each intent to ensure consistent datasets across your tech stack and reliable campaign orchestration.
+After implementing your first intent, you would like to repeat the process for other business-friendly momentums: employee growth, fundraising, etc. Cargo automates this process, letting you define dedicated data models for each signal to ensure consistent datasets and reliable campaign orchestration.

 To effectively scale the new position intent, you need to think about sales enablement & data modeling to stay consistent in terms of lead quality & routing.